LEGO Iron Man Mark 3 (76344) Review: The Perfect Iron Man

 1,297 pieces of the hot-rod red Mark 3 armour: gold-lacquered accents, a poseable body and a black display base with a name plaque.
 The definitive Iron Man collector piece.

 For the Dadnology community, the question isn’t whether this is good — it is the kind of set you know is special the moment you open the lacquered-gold element bags.
-The question is whether a collector figure at this price earns its spot on your shelf.
-The honest answer: yes, comfortably.
-This review walks through exactly why, from the build to the finish to the family-fit reality of an 18+ display piece.
+The question is whether a collector figure earns its spot on your shelf.
+The honest answer: yes, effortlessly — and unlike some Collectors’ Edition sets, this one is priced like it actually wants to be bought.
+This review walks through exactly why, from the build to the finish — and then the upgrade that pushed an already perfect set somewhere new: the BriksMax 2.0 light kit, installed, photographed and thoroughly enjoyed.

 Those numbers describe a focused, premium build rather than a marathon.
 This is not about sheer piece count; it is about finish, proportion and the small details that make a display figure read as the Mark 3 rather than a generic red-and-gold robot.